lsst-dm/dmtn-177/index.rst

 This would lead to a situation where a workflow can complete but the registry it out of date for an indeterminate period of time and would delay submission of workflows that depend on the results.
 Were that to happen though, it would be indicative that letting each workflow attempt the sync up directly at the end would be risky.
 Using a queue also completely removes registry credentials from workflow execution since the queued updates would be running in a completely different environment.
+Some workflow managers can limit specific jobs to specific nodes and doing such a thing with the sync job could automatically enable rate-limiting whilst guaranteeing that workflow completion corresponds to an up-to-date registry.

 The synchronization must check that a corresponding dataset was written to the object store since it is possible for a workflow to partially complete and synchronization should (optionally?) happen even on failure since that can allow resubmission of the workflow with different configurations and also allow investigation of the intermediate products.